hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

     to bit positions and P to trigger printing of accumulated hex value on the plot.

-    Additionally one can use H to force a half time step.
+    Additionally one can use

+      H to force a half time step|div.

+      p to print the bit corresponding to its time step|div, without adding the bit to the 8bit value accumulator.

-    Printing will also reset the value accumulator variable.
+    Printing using s or P, will also reset the 8bit value accumulator variable.

     NOTE: The Bit position markers need not be in order.
+Thus giving the flexibility to interpret lsb first or msb first or if reqd even intermixed bit placement on the bus.

   NOTE: This only works for buf files and not dat files, bcas dat files dont have time or voltage info in them.